 - 5.6.1 It is a requirement that LDOs are the subject of statutory consultation by the LPA.
 LDO consultation procedures are set out in article 38 of the Town and Country Planning (Development Management Procedure) Order 2015. - 5.6.2 Consultation must include statutory consultees whose interests would be affected by the LDO and any person with whom the LPA would have been required to consult on an application for planning permission for the development proposed to be permitted by the LDO.
-The Gravity LDO Full Document List is at Appendix A. - 5.6.3 This Statutory Consultation is from 9th November to 9th December (30 days).
-The Gravity LDO and accompanying Design Guide and Environmental Statement (ES) are available on the SDC website and available for inspection at the Council's Offices and The 37 Club.
-The documents are also available on the Gravity website.
+The Gravity LDO Full Document List is at Appendix A. - 5.6.3 Statutory consultation took place from 9 November to 9 December 2021 (30 days).
+The Gravity LDO and accompanying Design Guide and Environmental Statement (ES) were available on the SDC website and available for inspection at the Council's Offices and The 37 Club.
+The documents were also available on the Gravity website. - 5.6.4 Officers undertook consultation events on the draft LDO, this entailed: - Wednesday 24 November 2021: An online event from 6pm to 7:30pm for those wanting to learn more about the Draft Gravity LDO. - Thursday 25 November 2021 at Puriton Sports Centre: - A drop-in face to face session from 3pm to 6-30pm; and - A Special Parish Council meeting open to the public starting at 7pm. - Tuesday 30 November 2021 at Woolavington Village Hall: - A drop-in face to face session 3pm to 6-30pm; and - o A special Parish Council meeting open to the public starting at 7pm. - 5.6.5 A standalone schedule has been prepared setting out each respondent to the statutory consultation, the main issues raised, the Council's response and identification of any changes required to the LDO (see Section 7.6 for further details on the response to statutory consultation).